 “Create boundaries and a routine for them,” Nelson says.
 “Don’t give them access to the entire house initially.
 Maybe make them a cozy place in the kitchen or work with them on crate training.
 Be sure to let them outside or take them on a walk before you leave and immediately when you return.
 Making sure that a new pet learns that going to the bathroom outside earns lots of positive rewards is key.”

-If you feel frustrated by training, don’t think you have to do it on your own.
+If you feel frustrated by training, don’t think you have to do it alone.
 Instead, find a dog trainer like The Dog Wizard, who can help you turn your furry trouble-maker into a well-mannered dog.

 Thorpe says most dog trainers consider crate training a positive because it gives the dog a safe, secure place to be.
 Don’t keep the dog in the crate for too long, and never use it for punishment.